lfelipesv/lfelipesv.github.io/aboutme.md

 - **Matheus Tymburiba Elian**, 2021-2022  *(now Faculty at the Federal University of Minas Gerais)*
 Industrial Design PhD Candidate at University of Tsukuba
 **Topic:** Gender-Ambiguous Voice Agents for Voice User Interfaces
-*Submitted a first-author paper on gender-ambiguous voice agents to CHI 2023.*
+*Published a first-author paper on gender-ambiguous voice agents to Estudos em Design 2025.*

 - **Kien Hoang**, 2021-2022  *(now MsC Candidate at EPFL)*
 Mathematics Undergraduate at KAIST